immutable/imx-examples/CONTRIBUTING.md

 After pushing your branch, visit https://github.com/immutable/imx-examples and use the GitHub UI to create a pull request.

-### Merge your Pull Request
+### Pull Request Review

-The maintainers of this repo will approve and merge your pull request.
+The maintainers of this repo will attempt to review your pull request when they are available.